Ali-Parandeh/Guess_The_Password/README.md

 # Guess The Password Game
 ---

-This is a simple password guessing game built with Vanilla Javascript, Express with Node.js.
+This is a simple password guessing game built with Vanilla Javascript, Express and Node.js.
 In this version I have refactored the code from ES5 to Javascript ES2015, 2017 and 2018.

 Screenshots of the front end.